Johnny Lewis (boxing trainer): Justin Rowsell

 Following the 1992 Olympics, Justin Roswell, a promising Australian amateur turned professional under Lewis, winning the WBO intercontinental lightweight championship.
 Rowsell had a more acclaimed amateur career however, with a bronze medal at the 1991 Amateur Boxing World Championships, a gold medal at the Canada Cup and a Commonwealth games silver medal.

 Gairy St. Clair

 In his training with Lewis, Gairy St. Clair won the International Boxing Federation and International Boxing Organization World Super Featherweight Title in South Africa, winning a unanimous decision 116–112, 115–113, 115–114 over Cassius Baloyi.
 Lewis regarded St Clair as not only one of the best movers he'd trained but seen.

 Billy Dib

 Billy Dib would win his first world title, the IBO Super-featherweight championship in 2008 against Zolani Marali after switching trainers to have Lewis in his corner.
-Whilst a brief training partnership, Dib became Johnny Lewis’ sixth World Title holder.
+While a brief training partnership, Dib became Lewis’ sixth World Title holder.

 Jeff Malcolm

-Jeff Malcolm was managed by New South Wales Blues and Australian Kangaroos Rugby League representative Tommy Raudonikis whilst being trained by Johnny Lewis.
+Jeff Malcolm was managed by New South Wales Blues and Australian Kangaroos Rugby League representative Tommy Raudonikis while being trained by Lewis.
 Lewis trained Malcolm for sixteen years, holding the Australian Super Lightweight Title before relocating to the United States in the quest for a world title.